 Miscarriage can be caused by womb abnormalities.
-The Department of Obstetrics & Gynaecology at Singapore General Hospital resolves the common misconceptions of miscarriages.
+The Department of Obstetrics & Gynaecology at KK Women's and Children's hospital (KKH) resolves the common misconceptions of miscarriages.

 Causes and risk factors of miscarriage